wealdtech/wealdtech-solidity/README.md

 ITokenStore is the interface for storing tokens as part of a token.

-### TokenStore
+### SimpleTokenStore

-TokenStore provides permissioned storage for an ERC-20 contract separate from the contract itself.
+SimpleTokenStore provides permissioned storage for an ERC-20 contract separate from the contract itself.
 This separation of token logic and storage allows upgrades to token functionality without requiring expensive copying of the token allocation information.

+### DividendTokenStore

+DividendTokenStore is an enhancement of the SimpleTokenStore that provides the ability to issue token-based dividends in an efficient manner.

 ### IERC20